Biden concedes debate fumbles but declares he will defend democracy. Dems stick by him -- for now

 House Democratic leader Hakeem Jeffries answered with a flat “no” when asked Friday if Biden should step aside.

-Rep. Ritchie Torres, Democrat of New York, said, “Since performance last night, I had to take a few more antidepressants than usual.”
+Rep. Ritchie Torres, D-N.Y., allowed he “had to take a few more antidepressants than usual” after Biden’s debate showing.

 Biden’s campaign billed the Raleigh event as the largest-yet rally of his reelection bid in the state Trump carried by the narrowest margin in 2020.
-He’ll then travel to New York for a weekend of big-dollar fundraisers that his campaign now needs more than ever, as it looks to stave off Trump.
+He then traveled to New York for a weekend of big-dollar fundraisers that his campaign now needs more than ever.

 Biden’s campaign announced that it raised $14 million on debate day and the morning after, while Trump’s campaign said it raised more than $8 million from the start of the debate through the end of the night.

-Vice President Kamala Harris, whom the Biden campaign sent out to defend his performance, was set to travel to Las Vegas, Nevada.
-She told CNN hours after the debate, “There was a slow start, but it was a strong finish.”
+Vice President Kamala Harris, whom the Biden campaign sent out to defend his performance, tried to reassure Biden supporters at a rally in Las Vegas on Friday, saying, “This race will not be decided by one night in June.

+“This race will be decided by you.
+By us,” she said.
+“Who sits in the White House next year will be determined by what we together do in these next 130 days.”

+Biden campaign communications director Michael Tyler said there had been no internal conversations “whatsoever” about Biden stepping aside, though he, too, acknowledged that the president had a “bad night” on stage.

 Rep. Emanuel Cleaver, D-Mo., said he could hardly sleep because of the number of telephone calls he got after Biden performed “horribly” in the debate.

-Rep. James Clyburn, a South Carolina Democrat who was formerly a longtime fixture in House Democratic leadership, said he would likely speak to Biden later Friday and his message would be simple: “Stay the course.”
+Rep. James Clyburn, a South Carolina Democrat whose support in that state helped Biden secure the Democratic nomination four years ago, said he would likely speak to Biden later Friday and his message would be simple: “Stay the course.”

+Biden and his team have long wagered that voters would look past their concerns about his age and unpopularity when confronted at the ballot box with a choice between the president and Trump.
+Despite their concerns about Biden’s performance, they took solace in Trump doing little to expand his own appeal to voters on Thursday.

+Polls from CNN and 538/Ipsos conducted soon after the debate found that most debate-watchers thought Trump outperformed Biden.
+But the two men’s favorability ratings remained largely unchanged, just as they did in the aftermath of Trump’s conviction.

 But Biden fumbled on abortion rights, one of the most important issues for Democrats in this year’s election.
 He was unable to explain Roe v.
 Wade, the landmark Supreme Court ruling that legalized abortion nationwide.
 A conservative Supreme Court with three justices nominated by Trump overturned Roe two years ago.